Kataract/More-Dyeables/README.md

 ##Licenses
 The code in this repo is public domain under the [Creative Commons 0](http://creativecommons.org/publicdomain/zero/1.0) license.
 Textures and binaries are licensed under the [Creative Commons 3](http://creativecommons.org/licenses/by/3.0) license.

+If you wish to use this mod in a modpack, please let me know and provide a link back to here.
+There is no guarantee of support if your problem results from using a modpack.